edujuan/tool-calling-interview-prep/README.md

 - Query databases or call APIs
 - Run calculations or system commands

-**Tool-calling solves this.** It enables AI agents to extend their capabilities by invoking external tools, turning static models into dynamic, interactive agents that can truly help users accomplish tasks.
+**Tool-calling solves this.**[[1]](https://www.infoq.com/news/2023/06/openai-api-function-chatgpt/) It enables AI agents to extend their capabilities by invoking external tools, turning static models into dynamic, interactive agents that can truly help users accomplish tasks.

 ---